 When the Pythagorean tree is viewed as an iterated function system, one can start the construction with any image.
 For the digital print on the right I wanted to start with an actual picture of Pythagoras.
 I tweaked the functions in the iterated function system to use a rotation by 45° and a second rotation by 45° with a reflection.
 This gave a reflective symmetry for the trunk with two scaled images of Pythagoras looking at each other.
 I created the “leaves” with 500,000 points plotted using the random chaos game algorithm and colored based on the Barnsley "color stealing" algorithm.
 To give the leaves more realistic shading, the colors were stolen from a digital photograph of a field of green and yellow grass.
 This image was part of the 2012 Exhibition of Mathematical Art at the Joint Mathematics Meeting and was included in the 2014 Calendar of Mathematical Imagery from the American Mathematical Society.
 See the section on the Pythagorean Tree for more information.

 The fractal now known as the Levy Dragon was first studied by Paul Levy in 1938, well before computers were able to draw the image or the name "fractal" had even been invented!
 The first image is that of the dragon done in counted cross stitch on 16 point canvas (10" x 8").
+The two colors illustrate how the dragon is composed of two smaller self-similar copies.
+The second is the twelfth iteration of the dragon curve in back stitch on 18 count canvas (11" by 14").
+The curve was done in blocks of the same shape (like a staple).
+The blocks alternate between two colors to make it easier to follow the path of the continuous curve from the beginning point on the left to the end of the curve on the right [see animated demonstration].
 The Levy Tapestry consists of four copies of the Levy Dragon built from the edges of a square.
 There are two choices as one can orient the initial triangles used in the dragon construction to point inside the square or to point outside the square.
-The back stitch design in the middle (12.5" x 12.5" on 10 point canvas) shows the twelfth iteration for the inside construction while the one on the right (12.5" x 12.5" on 18 point canvas) shows the twelfth iteration for the outside construction.
+The back stitch design in the third iage (12.5" x 12.5" on 10 point canvas) shows the twelfth iteration for the inside construction [see animated demonstration] while the last one on the right (12.5" x 12.5" on 18 point canvas) shows the twelfth iteration for the outside construction [see animated demonstration].
 The outside tapestry was done in two shades of blue to better show each of the four copies of the Levy dragon.
 See Levy Dragon for more information.
 The two tapestry images were part of the 2016 Exhibition of Mathematical Art at the Joint Mathematics Meeting.

 A symmetric binary tree is constructed by starting with a trunk that branches into two segments at a given angle, one to the left and one to the right, with each branch scaled by the same amount.
 Each branch is then split again according to the same angle and scaling ratio.
 This construction is iterated as many times as desired.
 This back stitch design (12.5" x 12.5" on 18 count canvas) consists of four copies of 8 iterations of a symmetric binary tree with angle 45 ° and scaling ratio 1/sqrt(2), with the copies placed at 90° around a common center point.
 The branch tips of this binary tree (the points at the end of an infinite iteration of branches) is the Levy Dragon shown above.

 The Heighway Dragon involves only a slight modification to the formulas that generate the Levy Dragon, yet the image is completely different.
 It was first investigated in 1966 by three physicists but was introduced to mathematicians by Martin Gardner in his Mathematical Games column of Scientific American.
+The first design (14" by 11" on 18 count canvas) shows 12 iterations in the construction of the Heighway Dragon.
+The design starts at the "tail" on the left and alternates horizontal and vertical stitches until reaching the "head" at the right.
+The curve turns right at the end of each Red segment and turns left at the end of each bLue segment [see animated demonstration].
+The second design (14" by 11" on 18 count canvas, 14 iterations) illustrates that the Heighway Dragon is composed on an infinite union of geometrically similar components (shown in different shades of blue), any two of which intersect at no more than one cut point.
 One of the amazing properties of the Heighway Dragon is that despite its boundary being extremely non-smooth, four copies of the dragon fit exactly together around a central point.
-I tried to illustrate this mathematical idea in my back stitch design on the left (10" by 10" on 18 count canvas) that shows four copies of 12 iterations of the dragon in red, green, gold, and blue, each rotated by 90° as you go clockwise around the image.
-What might not be obvious from the design is that each dragon can be traced starting at the center point as one continuous alternating sequence of vertical and horizontal stitches.
-The second design (14" by 11" on 18 count canvas, 14 iterations) illustrates that the Heighway Dragon is composed on an infinite union of geometrically similar components (shown in different shades of blue), any two of which intersect at no more than one cut point.
-In theory one could start stitching this design at the "tail" on the left and alternate horizontal and vertical stitches until reaching the "head" at the right.
+I tried to illustrate this mathematical idea in my back stitch design (10" by 10" on 18 count canvas) that shows four copies of 12 iterations of the dragon in red, green, gold, and blue, each rotated by 90° as you go clockwise around the image.
+As before, each dragon can be traced starting at the center point as one continuous alternating sequence of vertical and horizontal stitches [see animated demonstration].
 Two copies of a Heighway dragon placed back to back (so one is rotated 180°) will form a twindragon.
-The third design (14' by 11" on 18 count canvas, 14 iterations) shows the twindragon with each Heighway dragon in a different shade of green.
+The fourth design (14' by 11" on 18 count canvas, 14 iterations) shows the twindragon with each Heighway dragon in a different shade of green [see animated demonstration].
 The design on the far right (10" by 10" on 28 count canvas) shows how the twindragon can form a periodic tiling of the plane with translational symmetry.
 See Heighway Dragon for more information.
-The first and last images were part of the 2017 Exhibition of Mathematical Art at the Joint Mathematics Meeting.
+The third and fifth images were part of the 2017 Exhibition of Mathematical Art at the Joint Mathematics Meeting.

 A space filling curve is a continuous curve that passes through every point in a square.
 It is usually constructed mathematically as the limit of a sequence of piecewise linear curves.
 This back stitch piece (12.5" x 12.5" on 14 point canvas) shows the sixth iteration in the construction of a space filling curve described in the topology textbook by James Munkres.
 It can also be described as the sixth iteration of an iterated function system using four functions (reflected by the four colors in the design).
 The curve starts in the lower left corner and traces a continuous path through the red section into the blue section, then the orange section, and finally the green section, ending in the lower right corner.
 The curve intersects itself at many points but never crosses itself.
 The piece was stitched to follow this continuous path.
 Each of the four sections uses two alternating colors to illustrate the basic design of the iterated function system based on a triangular motif of 8 line segments turning at 45° angles.
 The motif is repeated over and over throughout the design with varying horizontal and vertical alignments.
 The "gaps" in the design would be filled in as more iterations are taken until in the limit all gaps would disappear and the square would be completely filled with four solid sections.
 This image was part of the 2015 Exhibition of Mathematical Art at the Joint Mathematics Meeting.